mui/material-ui/docs/data/base/components/no-ssr/no-ssr.md

 You can also use `NoSsr` to delay the rendering of specific components on the client side—for example, to let the rest of the application load before an especially complex or data-heavy component.

-Use the `defer` prop to prioritize rendering the rest of the app outside of what is nested within `NoSsr`.
+The following demo shows how to use the `defer` prop to prioritize rendering the rest of the app outside of what is nested within `NoSsr`:

+{{"demo": "FrameDeferring.js"}}

 > **Note**: when using `NoSsr` in this way, React applies [two commits](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects) instead of one.

-{{"demo": "FrameDeferring.js"}}